 Before joining Caesars in 1999, Jan Jones Blackhurst served two terms as Mayor of Las Vegas.
 She was re-elected in 1995 by a 72 percent margin.
 While in office, she presided over an unprecedented period of economic, social and cultural expansion.
 She spearheaded a massive redevelopment effort in the city’s once-neglected downtown neighborhood and was among the first mayors in the country to advocate for LGBT rights and issues as early as 1991.

-She serves on the Board of Directors for the U.S. Chamber of Commerce and the Global Fairness Initiative.
+She formerly served on the Board of Directors for the U.S. Chamber of Commerce and the Global Fairness Initiative.
 Additionally, she serves on several boards as chairwoman including the Nevada Resort Association, Las Vegas Stadium Authority, and is also a member of the Women’s Leadership Board at the John F. Kennedy School of Government at Harvard University.
 She has received many recognitions and accolades including the Americanism Award from the Anti-Defamation League (ADL), the Woman of Diversity Award for “100 Years of Influence – Women Shaping the First 100 Years of Las Vegas,” Outstanding Service in a Land-based Industry from Totally Gaming, PR News CSR Professional of the Year and was named by the Las Vegas Business Press as one of its “Women Who Mean Business.”
 She has been honored by the American Diabetes Association and the “I Have a Dream” Foundation, and named Humanitarian of the Year in 1998 by the Muscular Dystrophy Association.
 In 2014, she was one of the first women to be inducted into the American Gaming Association (AGA) Gaming Hall of Fame.
 More recently, she has earned the Lifetime Achievement Award from the Latin Chamber of Commerce, the Dom Pérignon Award of Excellence from UNLVino, the Diversity Hero Award from PR Week and was honored by ACLU for Community Equality.

 Jan Jones Blackhurst holds a bachelor’s degree in English from Stanford University and attended the University of Southern California’s School of Food Marketing Management.